cnnarayanchavan/GitDemo/README.md

   ## unnderstood : Props are read-only

   ## prop types
 * prop types.string , objects, array ect we can have any type of properties

+## understanding State